André Young (YouTuber): 2022-2025: First well-received Games

 In 2022, he published the game Seraph's Last Stand, inspired by the browser game Heli Attack 2 (2003).
 In the first few months after its release, the game sold over 30,000 copies. and was nominated the following year in the Best Brazilian Game category at the Coelho Awards.

 His game 9 Kings was featured at the Latin American Games Showcase and has already sold over 400,000 copies on Steam in its release year.

 Parallel projects

-André is also the creator of the game development course.Oficina Indie, The course teaches the C# programming language using the Unity graphics engine.
+Ferreira is also the creator of the game development course Oficina Indie.
+The course teaches the C# programming language using the Unity graphics engine.
 It includes a game jam called Oficina Jam, where students create their own games and compete against each other.

 André Young, along with other collaborators, created an amateur podcast called Valdir Podcast, which aired between 2018 and 2020.
 The episodes were hosted in Soundcloud by André and two friends and covered a variety of topics with a humorous tone.